arielkirkwood/melodic-web/docs/1.0/content/reboot.md

 ## Inspire font stack

-We supply three font stacks; one for serif fonts, one for sans-serif, and one for monospace fonts.
-We default to Merriweather, Roboto, and Roboto Mono respectively.
-Inspired by Bootstrap, we've kept the native font stack as a fallback when Roboto is unavailable.
+Inspire's Identity 2.0 font is Aeonik.
+Inspired by Bootstrap, we've kept the native font stack as a fallback when Aeonik is unavailable.

 {% highlight sass %}
-$font-family-serif: Merriweather, Georgia, serif !default;

 $font-family-sans-serif:
   // Inspire default
-  Roboto,
+  Aeonik,
   // Safari for OS X and iOS (San Francisco) -apple-system,
   // Chrome < 56 for OS X (San Francisco)